LBHackney-IT/lbh-income-api/README.md

 The above is useful because you can TDD your change and manually test through the browser without having to restart anything.

+If you find that when running tests, UH simulator keeps dying, it might be because you need to [assign more memory to Docker](https://docs.docker.com/docker-for-mac/#preferences) (this link is specifically for macs, but other operating systems might be similar).

 #### Linting

 "Linters" run static analysis on code to ensure it meets style standards.
 We use [Rubocop][rubocop] on this project with a permissive configuration.